-Whether you’re cutting out alcohol for a month, for life, or anything in between, we’ve rounded up 20 mouthwatering mocktails to get you through the holidays and beyond.
+Whether you’re cutting out alcohol or just looking for a new way to mix it up, we’ve rounded up 20 mouthwatering mocktails you won’t want to miss.

 This trio of bartender originals will whet your appetite for a month — or year or lifetime! — of alcohol-free sipping.